-- 2.2 A Mesolithic flint scatter, comprising worked flints and cores was recovered approximately 500m to the north-east of the site, with a Neolithic axe recorded, approximately 620m to the north-east. - 2.3 Two interrupted ring ditches representing possible Bronze Age barrows are located c.
+- 2.2.
+A Mesolithic flint scatter, comprising worked flints and cores was recovered approximately 500m to the north-east of the site, with a Neolithic axe recorded, approximately 620m to the north-east. - 2.3.
+Two interrupted ring ditches representing possible Bronze Age barrows are located c.
 440m north of site.
-A further two ring ditches are located approximately 910m to the south-east of the site, which produced Early Bronze Age pottery. - 2.4 Approximately 50m to the north-west of the site an Early Bronze Age barrow and evidence of Late Iron Age settlement with associated field systems have been excavated (WA, 2009). - 2.5 Further Iron Age evidence comprises a banjo enclosure and possible hut circles and trackways, located approximately 840m south-west of the site. - 2.6 Material spanning the Late Neolithic to Late Iron Age was recorded as part of the excavations outside Roman Alcester, at the crossroads between the A421 and Chesterton Lane approximately 360m south-west of the site.
+A further two ring ditches are located approximately 910m to the south-east of the site, which have produced Early Bronze Age pottery. - 2.4.
+Approximately 50m to the north-west of the site an Early Bronze Age barrow and evidence of Late Iron Age settlement with associated field systems have been excavated (WA, 2009). - 2.5.
+Further evidence of Iron Age activity comprises a banjo enclosure and possible hut circles and trackways, located approximately 840m south-west of the site.

+2.6.
+Material spanning the Late Neolithic to Late Iron Age was recorded as part of the excavations outside Roman Alcester, at the crossroads between the A421 and Chesterton Lane approximately 360m south-west of the site.